Former 1st-round pick Austin savors fresh start with Packers - WHIZ News

 The San Francisco 49ers placed Austin on injured reserve before the season and later reached an injury settlement with him as he dealt with a knee problem.
 Austin said he’s been feeling better for about the last three weeks.

-He now reunites with Packers coach Matt LaFleur, who was the Rams’ offensive coordinator in 2017 when Austin was still with Los Angeles.
-Austin spent his first five seasons with the Rams, who traded up to take the former West Virginia star with the eighth overall pick in the 2013 draft.
+He now reunites with Packers coach Matt LaFleur, who was Rams offensive coordinator in 2017 when Austin was still with Los Angeles.
+Austin spent his first five seasons with the Rams, who traded up to take the former West Virginia star with the eighth overall pick in 2013.
 Austin played for the Dallas Cowboys from 2018-19.

 “He’s very explosive,” LaFleur said.
 “I love the way he works and just the energy he brings all the time.
 We’ve got to get him kind of acclimated to what we’re doing and how we call things.
 There is a little bit of a difference between what, some of the stuff that we call things here and what we did when we were together in LA, and certainly he’s had a couple stops since then.
 So we’ll just see where he’s at and kind of evaluate it and take it day by day.”